joshuazick1/STu/Readme.md

-# CMCUCP: The Complete Star Trek Chronological Playlist
+# STUCP: The Complete Star Trek Chronological Playlist

 This is a simple script that generates a Plex playlist with everything in your library from Star Trek, in chronological order (according to [this page](http://thestartrekchronologyproject.blogspot.com/)).